qyang-nj/llios/build_ios_app/README.md

 # Build iOS app without Xcode
-This demonstrates how to build static library, dynamic library, executable and app bundle without Xcode.
+This topic demonstrates how to build and launch an iOS app without an IDE or even a build system.
+The demonstration includes building static libraries, dynamic libraries, executables and so on.
 ```
 ./build_and_launch.sh
 ```